 There are some things that just can’t be missed, and a good glass of wine on a rooftop bar watching the sun set over the Red Light District is one of those things for me.
-The last post on budgeting was geared towards determining what is important to you in a trip.
-This post outlines a budget so that you can enjoy the things that are important to you, while making sacrifices on the others.
+The last post on budgeting was geared toward determining what is important to you in a trip.
+This post outlines a daily and weekly budget so that you can enjoy the things that are important to you while making sacrifices on the others.

 - Breakfast: $10

 - Lunch: $15

 Most hostels provided a complimentary breakfast, so roll the allocated $10 for breakfast to the dinner fund.

 Some days it will be significantly more, some days comfortably less, and other days you won’t spend a dime on entertainment.

 This doesn’t include city-to-city transportation on travel days, as those travel expenses will certainly exceed $5.
 However, on travel days, you will spend less money on entertainment and meals, so at the end of the day, you likely won’t go over your daily budget.

 Now, it’s important to remember that a budget is simply a guide.
 I recommend thinking about your travel budget in one-week increments versus one day.
 A $2.50 miscellaneous budget is low for a day … I mean, what kind of toiletries can you really purchase for $2.50?
 Instead, look at it this way: $17.50 misc for the week, $35 transportation for the week, $105 entertainment for the week … Seems more reasonable now, doesn’t it?

 If you are working off the $100-a-day budget recommendation, you have $700 to spend each week.
 There are days that you might spend $15 on toiletries and even more than the allocated budget on dinner, so you will just make up for it later in the week by cutting back on pricier dinners and entertainment.
 Instead of stressing, simply cut back on spending the next day.
 And at the end of the week, be sure you didn’t exceed your $700 budget.